 Welcome Message

 SMW impacts on various aspects of Hong Kong, including the society, economy and labour market, etc. In performing its functions, the Commission needs to maintain an appropriate balance between the objectives of forestalling excessively low wages and minimising the loss of low-paid jobs, and give due regard to sustaining Hong Kong’s economic growth and competitiveness.
-In October 2022, the Commission recommended to CE in Council the SMW rate of $40 per hour which has taken effect on 1 May 2023.
+In October 2024, the Commission from the last term recommended to CE in Council the SMW rate of $42.1 per hour upon conducting a review.
+In this review, the Commission agreed to adopt the formula (Note) approved by CE in Council on 30 April 2024 for deriving the recommended SMW rate.
+The formula ensures that each adjustment of the SMW rate will be more predictable and transparent, thereby minimising debates on the magnitude of each adjustment and helping foster harmonious labour relations.
+We learn with great delight that CE in Council accepted the Commission’s recommendation on 18 February 2025 and the Legislative Council also passed the subsidiary legislation on 26 March 2025.
+The new SMW rate of $42.1 per hour will take effect on 1 May 2025.

 You are most welcome to visit the Commission's webpage to learn more about our work.